avcialper/data-structures-and-algorithms/README.md

 - Remove the searched node in the list. ( deleteTheSelectionNode )
 - Add a node of the list end. ( append )
 - Remove the last node in the list. ( deleteTheLastNode )
+- (Only for circularLinkedList) Scroll the selected value at wanted number of steps. ( scrollOfValue )